KevinMusgrave/pytorch-metric-learning/README.md

 # From BaseMetricLossFunction
 def forward(self, embeddings, labels, indices_tuple=None)
 ```
-And all mining functions take in embeddings and labels:
+And (almost) all mining functions take in embeddings and labels:
 ```python
 # From BaseMiner
 def forward(self, embeddings, labels)
 ```
 For more complex approaches, like deep adversarial metric learning, use one of the [trainers](https://kevinmusgrave.github.io/pytorch-metric-learning/trainers).

-To check the accuracy of your model, use one of the [testers](https://kevinmusgrave.github.io/pytorch-metric-learning/trainers).
+To check the accuracy of your model, use one of the [testers](https://kevinmusgrave.github.io/pytorch-metric-learning/testers).
 Which tester should you use?
-Almost definitely GlobalEmbeddingSpaceTester, because it does what most metric-learning papers do.
+Almost definitely [GlobalEmbeddingSpaceTester](https://kevinmusgrave.github.io/pytorch-metric-learning/testers/#globalembeddingspacetester), because it does what most metric-learning papers do.

 Also check out the [example scripts](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples).